dazemoon/include-scripts-js/README.md

         loaded statically.

-        Furthermore, any file included this way can itself use includeScripts to include further files (thus implementing the acyclic directed graph of file dependancies)
+        Furthermore, any file included this way can itself use includeScripts to include further files (thus implementing the acyclic directed graph of file dependencies)

         USAGE:  includeScripts([<file>,<file>,..,<file>], function () {
                     // do stuff that depends on included files